aws-samples/sample-well-architected-acceleration-with-generative-ai/README.md

 ### Pre-requisites
 * Ensure you have access to the following models in Amazon Bedrock:
-	* Titan Embeddings G1 - Text
+	* Titan Text Embeddings V2
 	* Claude 3-5 Sonnet

 ### Cloning Repository